 The headline of the passage: When evolution runs backwards

 Questions 27-31 (Multiple choice questions)

-[‘Multiple choice questions’ is a common type of question set in IELTS Reading test.
-It is also found in Listening test.
+[‘Multiple choice questions’ is a common type of question set in the IELTS Reading test.
+It is also found in the Listening test.
 Most of the time, they come with four options but sometimes there are three options.
-Candidates need to work hard for this type of questions because this may confuse them easily in passage 2 or passage 3.
+Candidates need to work hard for this type of question because this may confuse them easily in passage 2 or passage 3.
 There will be long answers for each question, so they may kill valuable time.
-So, quick reading or skimming technique might come handy here.
+So, quick reading or skimming techniques might come in handy here.
 Remember that answers in 3 options out of 4 will be very close.
 So, vocabulary power will help a lot to choose the best answer.

 TIPS: Skimming is the best reading technique.
 You need not understand every word here.
 Just try to gather the gist of the sentences.
 That’s all.
 Read quickly and don’t stop until you finish each sentence.]

 Question 27: When discussing the theory developed by Louis Dollo, the writer says that –

 We find the mention of Louis Dollo in paragraph no. 3.
 Here, in lines 2-13, the writer says, “… . ..a Belgian palaeontologist called Louis Dollo was studying fossil records and coming to the opposite conclusion.
 In 1890, he proposed that evolution was irreversible: that ‘an organism is unable to return, even partially, to a previous stage already realised in the ranks of its ancestors’.
 Early 20th-century biologists came to a similar conclusion, though they qualified it in terms of probability, stating that there is no reason why evolution cannot run backwards – it is just very unlikely.”

 Here, they qualified it in terms of probability = they (20th century biologists) modified the theory of Louis Dollo.